← Back to 史記

 使 使

 Di attacked Jiu Ru and obtained two women.
 They married the elder daughter to Chong Er, and she gave birth to Bo Tao and Shu Liu; They married the younger daughter to Zhao Cui.
 She gave birth to Dun.
 He lived in the state of Di for five years when Duke Xian of Jin died.
 Li Ke had already killed Xi Qi and Dao Zi.
 He then sent people to welcome Chong Er, desiring to establish him.
-Chong Er feared being killed, and therefore firmly declined.
-He dared not enter.
-Soon after, the state of Jin again welcomed his younger brother Yi Wu and established him, who became Duke Hui.
+Chong Er feared he would be killed, so he firmly declined and dared not enter.
+Soon after, the state of Jin again welcomed his younger brother Yiwu and established him, who became Duke Hui.
 In Duke Hui's seventh year, he feared Chong Er and made the eunuch Lu Di and strong men desire to kill Chong Er.
-Chong Er heard it, then consulted Zhao Cui and others, saying: 'When I first fled to the state of Di, it was not because I thought it could be used, but because it was near and easy to communicate.
-Therefore I temporarily rested my feet.
-I have rested my feet for a long time.
-I firmly wish to move to a great state.
+Chong Er heard of it and consulted Zhao Cui and the others, saying: 'When I first fled to Di, it was not because I thought it could be used, but because it was nearby and easy to reach.
+So I rested there for the time being.
+I have rested my feet here for a long time and sincerely wish to move on to a great state.
 Duke Huan of Qi loved goodness.
 His ambition was to become hegemon king.
 He gathered and relieved the feudal lords.
 Now I have heard that Guan Zhong and Xi Peng have died.
 The duke also desires to obtain worthy assistants.
 Why not go?'
-Thereupon he then went.
+He then went.
 Chong Er said to the wife: 'Wait for me for twenty-five years.
 If I do not come, then you may marry another.'
 His wife laughed and said: 'After plowing for twenty-five years, the cypress on my tomb will be large.
 Although, I will wait for you.'
-Chong Er lived in Di for a total of twelve years and left.
+Chong Er lived among the Di for twelve years in all before leaving.

 51